 The statute specifically provides that the person who accepts the check does not have reason to believe that the person who presents the check does not have sufficient funds SOLELY because the person paying with the check has previously issued a worthless check to him or her.

-In the event the check is written for $150.00 or more, then the offense is a third-degree felony punishable by up to five (5) years in Florida State Prison.
+If the check is written for $150.00 or more, the offense is a third-degree felony punishable by up to five (5) years in Florida State Prison.

 Types of Theft Crimes in Florida

-- Dealing in Stolen Property – Read more about dealing / trafficking in stolen property as defined by Florida Statutes Section 812.019.
-This second-degree felony alleges that a person traffics in property that he knows or should know was stolen.
+- Dealing in Stolen Property – Read more about dealing or trafficking in stolen property as defined by Florida Statutes Section 812.019.
+This second-degree felony alleges that a person traffics in the property he knows or should know was stolen.

 - False Information to Pawn Broker – Florida Statute § 539.001(8)(b)8 makes it a crime to provide false verification of ownership or false information of identification to a pawnbroker.

-- Scheme to Defraud – If you enter a plea to this crime of dishonesty then you will not be eligible to seal the criminal record.
-Scheme to defraud is defined under Florida law as an ongoing and continuing series of acts intended to defraud someone by obtaining something of value through fraudulent or false promises, representations, or by intentionally misrepresenting some future act.
+- Scheme to Defraud – If you enter a plea to this crime of dishonesty, then you will not be eligible to seal the criminal record.
+A scheme to defraud is defined under Florida law as an ongoing and continuing series of acts intended to defraud someone by obtaining something of value through fraudulent or false promises, representations, or by intentionally misrepresenting some future act.

-- Robbery – Under Section 812.13, Florida Statute, the term “Robbery” is defined as the taking of property which may be the subject of larceny from a person or custody of another when in the course of the taking there is the use of putting in fear, assault, violence or force.
+- Robbery – Under Section 812.13, Florida Statutes, the term “Robbery” is defined as the taking of property which may be the subject of larceny from a person or custody of another when in the course of the taking, there is the use of putting in fear, assault, violence or force.

-Cleptomaniacs and Shoplifters Anonymous CASA – Treatment and recovery through counseling and support groups including information on common misconceptions about the connection between shoplifting and kleptomania and other mental health issues.
+Cleptomaniacs and Shoplifters Anonymous CASA – Treatment and recovery through counseling and support groups, including common misconceptions about the connection between shoplifting and kleptomania and other mental health issues.